fontysjeffrey/convai-narrative-memory-poc/RESEARCH_PROPOSAL.md

 ## Executive Summary

-This proposal presents a **validated proof-of-concept** for integrating the Ebbinghaus forgetting curve into conversational AI memory systems, with a **12-week research plan** to extend this foundation into a production-grade multi-agent Virtual Human platform.
+This proposal presents a **validated proof-of-concept** for the **Anchor-and-Flux Memory Model**—a paradigm where virtual human identity emerges from stories over time, not fixed personality traits.
+We've integrated the Ebbinghaus forgetting curve into conversational AI memory, with a **12-week research plan** to extend this foundation into a production-grade multi-agent Virtual Human platform.

+> **Core Concept:** Anchors (durable event-facts) + Flux (adaptive retellings) = Authentic, evolving identity.
+See [ANCHOR_FLUX_MODEL.md](ANCHOR_FLUX_MODEL.md) for the conceptual foundation.

 **What We've Built (PoC):**